Sewer Backup Answering Service

 It gathers address, access, fixture impact, photos if requested, water-use context, tenant status, owner-thread pressure, and whether the issue appears isolated or spreading.

 Bookable calls move toward the emergency path.
-Staff-only issues get routed with a useful summary so the next human response starts with context instead of panic.
+Staff-only issues are handed off with a useful summary so the next human response starts with context instead of panic.

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.